SINCE THE TASTING DESCRIBED, MOST WINES TASTED THAT DAY HAVE MOVED ON TO A NEW VINTAGE.

 Turning to those, here’s what we had.

-For starters – literally – we launched with the Old Vine Reserve Chenin Blanc 2016.
+For starters – literally – we launched with the Old Vine Reserve Chenin Blanc 2016 (now 2018).
 Those that know of Ken Forrester probably know of him under the epithet of “King of Chenin”, based largely on the stellar reputation of the FMC (stick with us: we’re getting there).
-This, the Old Vine Reserve, is not the Forrester entry-level Chenin – that lies at around £8 in his Petit range – but it retails at less than half the cost of the FMC.
+This, the Old Vine Reserve, is not the Forrester entry-level Chenin – but it retails at less than half the cost of the FMC.
 Ken made great verbal play of what his – and South African – Chenin does so well: optimum ripeness, even in bad years.
 Loire Valley Chenin, he acknowledged, can be – and often is – wonderful stuff, but is always up against its cool climate.
 That ripeness here comes across wonderfully in the Old Vine Reserve.
-For a ~£10 wine, you get a whole lot in your glass: barrel fermentation, 9 months in French oak barrique (20% new) and the impact of a wine twice its value: big apricot, honey and caramel flavours, great acidity and great richness.
+For a ~£12 wine, you get a whole lot in your glass: barrel fermentation, 9 months in French oak barrique (20% new) and the impact of a wine twice its value: big apricot, honey and caramel flavours, great acidity and great richness.
 With a glass thrust into my hand within 15 seconds of arrival at Wedgwood, I didn’t look to see what this wine was before trying it … and was properly fooled into thinking it was a far better number in the line-up, to the delight of one grinning South African.
 Stunning value, I concluded.

 Then we went red with a Merlot and two red Rhone blends: